- Any-time Online

 Yes, this program is only delivered online.
 Many learners complete the certificate part-time over two to three years.

 Yes, the FASD Education Certificate has a 135-hour practicum.
 The program works with the learner to find a service which fits their interests and location.

 This is the only FASD Education Certificate program in Canada.

 Learners who have an interest in Fetal Alcohol Spectrum Disorder, because of experiences in their services sectors.
 This includes foster parents, daycare workers, classroom teachers and assistants, youth workers, addiction counselors, and adult disability service workers.

 Yes, new roles at your agency may open up or you may enter employment based on this certficate.

 Imagine a career where you make a difference every day.
 With the Disability Studies Certificate, you will enhance the quality of life of people with disabilities.
 Be a part of creating inclusive communities.

-Diploma graduates work in challenging and diverse careers supporting the well-being of children, adults and family's with disabilities.
+Diploma graduates work in challenging and diverse careers supporting the well-being of children, adults and families with disabilities.
 Work as an autism therapist, as a behavioral specialist in schools, or as a team leader in adult services.